vctrmn/zeebe-simple-monitor-helm-chart/README.md

-# Zeebe Simple Monitor Helm Chart for Hazelcast
+# Zeebe Simple Monitor Helm Chart

 Helm chart for simple monitor, the monitoring application for [Zeebe](https://zeebe.io).
 It is designed for developers to
 * get in touch with Zeebe and workflow execution (BPMN)